Jubatian/rrpge-spec/specs/acc_arch.rst

 implementation defined:

 - The result of operations where the source overlaps the destination if sequentially a source read from a cell would happen after a destination write.
 This case due to the implementation defined length of the pipeline the source read may fetch not yet changed data.

 - If VMR is used with Scaled Blit and the count of pixels to blit is not a multiple of 4 (8 bit mode) or 8 (4 bit mode), for the last source cell pixels not filled may have an implementation defined content (typically either zero or data left over from a previous operation).
 Note that this data does not become visible unless VMR is set.

 - The exact location and order of accesses during the operation.
-Note that this is not particularly important as the loose timing requirements and the implementation defined aspects of the display generator also prohibit relying on this property.
+Emulators are allowed to perform the entire accelerator operation in one pass, without considering the Graphics Display Generator's operation.

 Note that the timing once it meets the minimal requirements is also implementation defined.